The 25th of December is probably not Jesus’ birthday.

-What meanigful things do you plan to leave for your children when you die?
+What meaningful things do you plan to leave for your children when you die?

 Too many people die and leave nothing but a few pictures and random vacation videos to their children and grandchildren.
 Those videos are precious because it gives the viewer a glimpse of who you were.
 It can spark a memory or emotional response.

 But does that picture or video pass down any wisdom or information about the real you?
 Your beliefs, dreams and hopes are the essence of who you are.